 4.2.
-Cross-Border trading
+Cross-Border continuous trading

-Cross-border trading is trading between different market areas.
+Cross-border continuous trading is continuous trading between different market areas.
 The borders between market areas are subject to congestion.
-Trading between market areas is only possible if there is available transmission capacity.
+Continuous trading between market areas is only possible if there is available transmission capacity.
 When orders from different market areas are matched against each other, the required transmission capacity for the transaction is implicitly allocated by the CMM.